-[pinit] The gluten free breakast bars I usually make are soft, like these chewy gluten free granola bars.
-But it’s easier to make super healthy!
+The gluten free breakast bars I usually make are soft, but crunchy granola bars are even easier to make super healthy!

 Rather than using blanched almond flour, like I would use for baking something like cookies or a cake, I just ground some whole raw almonds in my food processor.
 (And anyway you know it’s serious if I’m willing to break out the food processor the cleaning of which is going to put me in an early grave.)

 Then press down to apply steady, even pressure on the granola.
 You’ll be amazed at how professional it looks.
-And stuff.
 So let’s get this morning started off right!
 You bring the granola bars, I’ll grab the coffee and the newspaper.

 Preheat your oven to 325°F. Line a quarter sheet pan with unbleached parchment paper and set it aside.